 Lattice models are important in the study of statistical physics and phase transitions.
 Rarely exactly solvable, they are typically studied by approximate and numerical methods.
 Monte Carlo techniques are a common way of doing this, approximating thermodynamic quantities by sampling the distribution of systems states.
 These Monte Carlo algorithms are better the faster they arrive at a statistically independent sample.
 This typically becomes a problem near critical points, where critical slowing down [1] results in power-law divergences of dynamic timescales.
 Celebrated cluster algorithms largely addressed this in the absence of symmetry-breaking fields by using nonlocal updates [2] whose clusters undergo a percolation transition at the critical point of the system [3].
 These result in relatively small dynamic exponents for many spin systems [4-7], including the Ising, O(n) [8], and Potts [9, 10] models.
 These algorithms rely on the natural symmetry of the systems in question under symmetry operations on the spins.
-Some success has been made in extending these algorithms to systems in certain external fields by adding a 'ghost site' [11] that returns global rotation invariance to spin Hamiltonians at the cost of an extra degree of freedom, allowing the method to be used in a subcategory of interesting fields [12-15].
-Other categories of fields have been applied using replica methods [16-18].
-We show that the scaling of correlation time near the critical point of several models suggests that this approach is a natural one, e.g., that it extends the celebrated scaling of dynamics in these algorithms at zero field to various non-symmetric perturbations.
+Some success has been made in extending these algorithms to systems in certain external fields by adding a 'ghost site' [11] that returns global rotation invariance to spin Hamiltonians at the cost of an extra degree of freedom, allowing the method to be used in a subcategory of interesting fields [12-14].
+Static fields have also been applied by including a separate metropolis or heat bath update step after cluster formation [15, 16], and other categories of fields have been applied using replica methods [17-19].
+We show that the scaling of correlation time near the critical point of several models suggests that the 'ghost' approach is a natural one, e.g., that it extends the celebrated scaling of dynamics in these algorithms at zero field to various non-symmetric perturbations.
 We also show, by a redefinition of the spin-spin coupling in a generic class of spin systems, arbitrary external fields can be treated using cluster methods.
 Rather than the introduction of a 'ghost spin,' our representation relies on introducing a 'ghost transformation.'

 We will pose the problem in a general way, but several specific examples can be found in Table I for concreteness.
 Let G = (V, E) be a graph, where the set of vertices $V = \{1, \ldots, N\}$ enumerates the sites of a lattice and the set of edges E contains pairs of neighboring sites.
 Let R be a group acting on a set X, with the action of group elements $r \in R$ on elements $s \in X$ denoted $r \cdot s$.
 X is the set of states accessible by a spin, and R is the symmetry group of X. The set X must admit a measure μ that is invariant under the action of R, e.g., for any $A \subseteq X$ and $r \in R$, $\mu(r \cdot A) = \mu(A)$.
-This trait is shared by the counting measure on any discrete set, or by any group acting by isometries on a Riemannian manifold, such as O(n) on S^{n-1} in the O(n) model [19].
-Finally, the subset of elements in R of order two must act transitively on X. This property, while apparently obscure, is shared by any symmetric space [20] or by any transitive, finitely generated isometry group.
+This trait is shared by the counting measure on any discrete set, or by any group acting by isometries on a Riemannian manifold, such as O(n) on S^{n-1} in the O(n) model [20].
+Finally, the subset of elements in R of order two must act transitively on X. This property, while apparently obscure, is shared by any symmetric space [21] or by any transitive, finitely generated isometry group.
 In fact, all the examples listed here have spins spaces with natural metrics whose symmetry group is their set of isometries.
 We put one spin at each site of the lattice described by G, so that the state of the entire spin system is described by elements $\mathbf{s} \in X \times \cdots \times X = X^N$.